GatlenCulp/era-2025-gatlen/era/catastrophe-logic/catastrophe-logic.typ

   - Sequential dependencies (temporal ordering matters)
   - Conditional influences (#gls("power") activated only under certain conditions)

   The incapability to model these complex relationships is a serious limitation of the model.
-Lukes' complaint of Dahl's empirical approach is, in part, a complaint that Dahl's #gls("power") *lacks so much predictive #gls("power")* by this inability as to be nearly useless.
+Lukes' complaint of Dahl's empirical approach is, in part, a complaint that Dahl's #gls("power") *lacks so much predictive #gls("power")* by this inability as to be nearly useless #cite(<digeserStevenLukesPower1974>).
 Any serious model of #gls("power") must move beyond the limitations of this model.
 ]

 #remark(name: "The Technical vs. Structural Distinction")[